Cables are outdated, and computers are in.

 We will start by taking a nearer look at what an electronic throttle controller is and how it operates.

-Let’s understand the fundamentals initially!
+Let’s comprehend the basics initially!

 Table of ContentsShow